furtunb/basic-voice-assistant/README.md

 #### 2. Compile the code and say what you want to do.
 (Listening in background feature can be added(optional))

+### Options

+The name of the assistant can be changed by changing the `name` variable in the line 31.

 It's that easy to use.
 There's nothing else to do